jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/organization.md

 For each of your groups, you can find out the exposure (CVSSF) of open vulnerabilities.

-## How many vulnerabilities are remediated and accepted?
+## Distribution of vulnerabilities by group

 ![How Many Vulnerabilities Remediated Accepted](https://res.cloudinary.com/fluid-attacks/image/upload/v1645807634/docs/web/analytics/organizations/organization_vuln_remediat_acceptd.png)